mobify/mobify-code-style/css/class-naming-conventions/readme.md

 This example may seem confusing at first but if we break down each of the selectors that we have, it begins to make more sense.

-`c-blog` This is a component.
-It describes a high level module or component.
-In this instance, it describes the container for all of our blog posts.
+`.c-blog` This is a high-level component.
+In this example, it describes a wrapper that may contain blog content.

-`c-blog__title` This is a sub-component.
-It's always a child of a module or component.
-In this instance, it is a title for our blog post container
+`.c-blog__title` This is a sub-component.
+In this example, it is a title for a blog.

-`c-blog-post` This is another component.
-This one describes a specific blog post.
-We make this its own component because a blog post is not necessarily a child of the blog container.
-It can and should be able to live independently.
+`.c-blog-post` This is another high-level component.
+In this example, it describes the blog post itself.
+Notice that it is its own component instead of a sub-component of `c-blog` because a blog post does not need to be child of the blog container.
+This way the component is able to live anywhere.

-`c--featured` This is a modifier.
-It is always chained to a component or sub-component.
-In this instance, it describes a different way of displaying the `c-blog-post` component.
+`c-blog-post.c--featured` This is a modifier.
+Notice that the `c--featured` class is paired with the component or sub-component it belongs to.
+In this example, it describes a different way of displaying the `c-blog-post` component.

-`c-blog-post__time` Like before, this is another sub-component.
-This time it belongs to the c-blog-post.
-It's still a sub-component even though it is not a direct child of the component.
+`.c-blog-post__time` Like before, this is another sub-component this time belonging to the `c-blog-post` component.
+It is still a sub-component even though it is not a **direct** child of the component.
+In other words, sub-components are not required to be direct children of its parent component.

 ### Components

-The highest level of a module — it should describe an independent, self-contained module.
-Components should be able to exist on their own or within other components.
-They are only responsible for itself or for what is within itself, never for anything external to itself.
-Component classes live at the root level of a file.
+Components are independent and self-contained units of UI.
+Styles belonging to a component should only affect the component itself, and any of its sub-components.
+They should not affect anything external to them, or any other components that might be nested within them.

 * Prefixed with our component namespace `c-`
 * Kebab-cased
-* Not nested
+* Not nested, these classes should be declared at the root level of the file

 ```scss
 .c-blog-post {